 The down and dirty answer is yes, casinos in Las Vegas still offer comped drinks to those actively playing in their casino.
-Below, we’ll touch on where you can earn free drinks in Vegas, along with tips and tricks for making the most of them.
+Below, we’ll touch on how to get free drinks in Vegas, along with tips and tricks for making the most of the perk.

-How to Get Free Drinks in a Las Vegas Casino
+How to Get Free Drinks in Vegas At The Casino

 Play Slots and Table Games: Free drinks are still plentiful at Las Vegas slot machines and table games.
 As they have in the past, cocktail waitresses make the rounds and take orders from those actively playing in the casino.
 While some properties are better than others when it comes to frequency, all casinos in Vegas still offer complimentary beverages.
 It is customary to tip $1-$2 per drink, however, mixing in a few larger tips can help ensure better drink service.